Doctelligence/doctelligence.github.io/about.md

 ## Our Vision

-DIN presents a novel framework that addresses critical challenges in AI development while upholding data sovereignty.
-In a landscape where AI evolves rapidly, the paradox of abundant yet inaccessible data—due to fragmentation and siloing—restricts both individual control over data and the full potential of AI advancements.
-DIN offers a solution through its decentralized architecture, enabling scalable AI development while ensuring individuals retain control of their own data.
+Doctelligence, born from the project DIN, presents a novel framework that addresses critical challenges in AI development while upholding data sovereignty.
+In a landscape where AI evolves rapidly, the paradox of abundant yet inaccessible data—resulting from fragmentation and siloing—restricts both individual control over data and the full potential of AI advancements.
+DIN offers a solution through its decentralized architecture, enabling scalable AI development while ensuring that individuals retain control over their own data.

 We do this by: